What Is Lewy Body Dementia?

 Sleep problems

 In addition to acting out dreams due to RBD, people with diffuse Lewy body dementia may have other sleep-related struggles.
-They may fall out of bed often, be highly sleepy during the day, have insomnia, or experience restless leg syndrome (RLS).
+Changes in sleep behavior can include falling out of bed often, becoming highly sleepy during the day, experiencing insomnia, or developing restless leg syndrome (RLS).
 Symptoms like restless leg syndrome can make other symptoms worse if the patient doesn’t get enough sleep.

 Autonomic system dysfunction